6. Solver Client¶

 The Amplify SDK supports the following solver clients.

-QUBO Ising QPU ☁️ Cloud Pegasus Graph
+QUBO Ising QPU ☁️ Cloud Pegasus Graph Zephyr Graph

-QUBO Hybrid ☁️ Cloud
+QUBO Ising Hybrid ☁️ Cloud

-MIP Hybrid ☁️ Cloud
+MIP QUBO Hybrid ☁️ Cloud

 QUBO GPU ☁️ Cloud